-Venice is unique among all great cities of the world in that its streets are full of water.
-Made up of 118 islands only two to four feet above sea level, crisscrossed by 117 canals, and connected by some 360 briges.
-The richness, color, light, texture, and history create a scene of overwhelming beauty.
+Venice was built on 118 islands in the middle of the Venetian Lagoon and is one of the most extraordinary cities in the world.
+The city is criss-crossed by 117 canals and connected by some 360 bridges.
 The whole city is an extraordinary architectural masterpiece in which even the smallest building contains works by some of the world's greatest artists such as Giorgione, Titian, Tintoretto, Veronese and others.

 How to reach Venice (Venezia)